 A student who becomes ill during the school day should request permission to go to the office.
 An appropriate adult in the office will determine whether the student should remain in school or go home.
-No student will be released from school without proper parental permission.
+No student will be released from school without proper permission from a legal guardian, or approved contact in PowerSchool.